ssube/isolex/docs/style.md

 1. `test/`
 1. `./`

-Ensure imports are sorted alphabetically, even within a single line.
+Imports MUST be sorted alphabetically, even within a single line.
 Your editor should be able to do this for you, because it is extremely tedious to do by hand.

+### Null

+Null MUST NOT be used.

+Null SHOULD NOT exist.

 ### Properties

-Object properties should not be nullable or optional unless absolutely needed.
+Object properties SHOULD NOT be optional (`?: type` or `| undefined`) unless necessary.
 Prefer sensible defaults.
+This sort of doesn't apply to entities, though.

+Properties MUST NOT be nullable (`| null` or set to `null`).

 ### Return Types

 Be consistent with return types.
+If one method returns a promise, there's a good chance they all do.

 Prefer `Array<Foo>` over `Foo | undefined`.
 If you can return 0 of them, you can probably return 2.

+### Ternaries

+Ternaries SHOULD NOT be used, but MAY be used with `return` or assignments.

+Ternaries MUST NOT be nested.

 ### Tests